 first nations provincial spelling bee

 The FNPSB aligns with the Truth and Reconciliation Report goal of creating partnerships and opportunities for building student engagement and lifelong learning for First Nations youth in our communities.
-The intention of the FNPSB is to create a venue to increase the literacy rates of our First Nations youth and to demonstrate that our First Nations students are just as skilled and talented and can compete with the best of the best given the opportunity.
+The intention of the FNPSB was to create a venue to increase the literacy rates of our First Nations youth and to demonstrate that First Nations students are just as skilled and talented and can compete with the best of the best given the opportunity.